SoftWiser-group/NeuralPA/README.md

 ## Dataset

 In order to unify the experimental results, we provide a standard Python type inference dataset ManyTypes4Py for you to use.
-For the preprocessing of graph and text data, we recommend that you refer to the [Typilus]() and [Type4Py](https://github.com/saltudelft/type4py) code implementations respectively.
+For the preprocessing of graph and text data, we recommend that you refer to the [Typilus](https://github.com/typilus/typilus) and [Type4Py](https://github.com/saltudelft/type4py) code implementations respectively.
+The details of ManyTypes4Py dataset are shown as follows.

 |     Name           |     Language    | Argument Type | Return Type | Variable type |     Links      |       Others      |
 | ------------------ | --------------- | ------------- | ----------- | ------------- | -------------- | ----------------- |